First Dominican Republic: Conflicts and political struggles

-As the Dominican War of Independence raged on through the 1840s and 1850s, both politicians extended their influence over the entire nation and separated it from its sovereign destiny.
+As the Dominican War of Independence raged on through the 1840s and 1850s, both politicians extended their influence over the entire nation.
 One of the key moments of this period was the government of Pedro Santana.
 Santana was a Dominican military man and politician who played a fundamental role in the country's independence.
 However, his government was marked by corruption and political repression.
-During his term, Santana adopted authoritarian and centralist measures, which generated discontent among various sectors of Dominican society.
-In addition, his economic policy favored large landowners and harmed small farmers and workers These unpopular measures and the lack of legitimacy of Santana's government contributed to the worsening of the political crisis in the First Dominican Republic.
+During his term, Santana adopted authoritarian and centralist measures, which led to discontent among various sectors of Dominican society.
+In addition, his economic policy favored large landowners and harmed small farmers and workers.
+These unpopular measures and the lack of legitimacy of Santana's government contributed to the worsening of the political crisis in the First Dominican Republic.

 However, other administrations proved to be just as disastrous.
-In 1857, the tobacco farmers and retail merchants of Cibao with the center of Santiago, who had continued to grow economically without achieving greater influence in the government, rose up against the Báez government under the leadership of José Desiderio Valverde, accusing him of speculating against him with tobacco and hard currency.
-The revolutionaries placed the Baecistas around Santo Domingo, proclaimed a liberal constitution and moved the capital to Santiago, but they accepted the return of Santana and put him in command of the besieging troops.
-After finally triumphing against Báez, Santana also turned against the Cibaeño liberals, reestablished his control over the country, ending the Cibaeño Revolution.
-He would soon took advantage of international conditions, the American Civil War and the new rise of European colonialism, to annex propagate a new annexation project.
+In 1857, the tobacco farmers and retail merchants of Cibao and Santiago, who had continued to grow economically without achieving greater influence in the government, rose up against the Báez government under the leadership of José Desiderio Valverde, accusing him of speculating against them with tobacco and hard currency.
+The revolutionaries displaced the Baecistas around Santo Domingo, proclaimed the Constitution of Moca, and moved the capital to Santiago, but also accepted the return of Santana and put him in command of the besieging troops.
+After finally triumphing against Báez, Santana also turned against the Cibaeño liberals, reestablished his control over the country and ending the Cibaeño Revolution.
+He would soon take advantage of international conditions, the American Civil War, and the new rise of European colonialism, to propagate a new annexation project.
 This became the prelude for the annexation to Spain in 1861.

 Border conflicts with Haiti

-The border conflict with Haiti was one of the main challenges faced by the First Dominican Republic (1844-1861).
-Since its independence in 1844, the Dominican Republic had to deal with territorial disputes and tensions with its Haiti.
+The border conflict with Haiti was one of the main challenges faced by the First Dominican Republic.
+After its independence in 1844, the Dominican Republic had to deal with territorial disputes and tensions with its Haiti.
 The border between the two countries was not clearly defined and this led to constant conflicts and territorial disputes.
 Haiti claimed the entire island of Hispaniola, while the Dominican Republic defended its independence and sovereignty over its territory.

 These border tensions led to several armed clashes between the two countries.
 The Dominican Republic had to defend itself and protect its borders from Haitian incursions and attacks.
 To resolve the conflict, various negotiations and diplomatic agreements were held, but none achieved a lasting solution.
 Territorial disputes continued throughout the existence of the First Dominican Republic.
 This border conflict with Haiti had a significant impact on the political and economic stability of the country during that period.
 The Dominican Republic had to allocate resources and efforts to defend its territory, which affected its development and growth as a nation.

 Despite diplomatic and military efforts, the border conflict with Haiti was not resolved during the First Dominican Republic.
 It was not until years later, in the 20th century, that clear boundaries were established between the two countries.